habibulmursaleen/react-starter/README.md

-# Vite React TypeScript Starter
+# Vite React Redux TypeScript Templet

 A minimalistic Vite-based starter template for building React applications with TypeScript.
 This starter kit provides a well-configured development environment and includes essential tools and libraries for efficiently developing and maintaining your React projects.